offsoc/onionplan/slides/2023.Q2/tor-meeting.md

 * Online campaigns talking about onions, their features.
 * A shift in the discourse: gathering arguments for promoting the technology: anonymity is only one of many interesting Onion Service properties.
 * Onion Services 20th Anniversary Campaign?
 We could think about some "anniversary media campaign" along the year, considering things happening like PoW protection, ACME for Onions etc.

+# Summary

+## Challenges

+* Getting feedback without getting drowned.

+* Keeping discussions well documented.

+* We are only X% (halfway?) there.
+The underlying layer exists but now needs plenty of usability improvements in many areas.

+## Opportunities

+* Turn Onion Services into a platform for other solutions/platforms.

+* Wide adoption of Onion Services technologies may lead to network growth and increase the número of relays.

 # Q&A